 As per the CLP Regulation, producers, importers, and downstream users of items containing dangerous mixtures are required to include a UFI code on their product labels.

 The CLP Regulation is applicable within the European Economic Area (EEA), encompassing all 27 member states, along with Norway, Iceland, Liechtenstein, and Switzerland.
 Special regulations are applicable to the latter.

 What is the UFI (Unique Formula Identifier)?

-The UFI code helps to clearly identify a hazardous mixture, which enables poison centres to provide necessary first aid and advice by establishing a direct and unique link between the marketed mixture and its associated safety information.
+The UFI code serves the purpose of clearly identifying a hazardous mixture, allowing poison centres to offer prompt first aid and advice by establishing a direct and unique link between the marketed mixture and its associated safety information.

 When and where is a UFI code applied?

 According to the CLP Regulation, the UFI code must be included on both the product label and the safety data sheet.
 The UFI code should be prominently printed on the label, such as near the barcode or hazard pictograms.
 However, certain products, particularly those in industrial settings, may lack a product label.
 In such cases, the UFI code should be specified in the safety data sheet.
 While directly labelling a product without a label is not obligatory, it can be voluntarily implemented.

 Please note that we are currently awaiting clarification regarding the possibility of adding the UFI code near the label if there is insufficient space on the label itself.

 If the product label features a hazard pictogram indicating a risk to humans, the UFI must be indicated on the label or in the safety data sheet.

 It’s crucial to understand that the UFI code consistently pertains to the mixture within the product.
 For instance, there’s no need to change the UFI code if the brand name or product label changes.